-By default, the protocol translator uses its name to form a host configuration file name.
-To form this name, the protocol translator converts its name to all lowercase letters, removes all domain information, and appends "-confg."
-By default, the host file name is "cpt-confg."
+By default, the terminal server uses its name to form a host configuration file name.
+To form this name, the terminal server converts its name to all lowercase letters, removes all domain information, and appends "-confg."
+By default, the host file name is "ts-confg."